Teacher who killed wife sentenced for abusing 16-year-old student – KION546

 On Friday, Judge Sarah Huggett sentenced Dawson to three years in prison on one charge of “carnal knowledge upon a girl above the age of 10 and under the age of 17” for a sex act committed in 1980.

-The sentence comes with a non-parole period of two years, so the net effect will an extra year in prison for Dawson before he’ll eligible for parole in August 2041, Huggett said.
+The sentence comes with a non-parole period of two years, so the net effect will be an extra year in prison for Dawson before he’ll be eligible for parole in August 2041, Huggett said.

 At the time of the offense, Dawson was a teacher around 32 years old, who took active steps to become the girl’s teacher by singling her out and telling her she was beautiful, the court heard.